Peckham Rye Station Restoration.

 • Roof repairs and replacement to the four wings

-• Installation of new, historically sympathetic roof cresting
+• Installation of new roof cresting

-• Repairs to original windows and cast iron gutter replacement
+• Cast iron gutter replacement

-• Design of a new decorative balustrade ledge
+• Design of new decorative balustrade ledge

 Project Location